ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

     User press PFK8 to obtain next screen.
     Third screen returned.
 Last in sequence.

-The above business logic i.e. "search for a name" can be encorporated into a Virtel Scenario and in the example below we have called the scenario GETDATA.
+The above business logic i.e. "search for a name" can be incorporated into a Virtel Scenario and in the example below we have called the scenario GETDATA.
 The user enters the search argument "ASMITH" and presses Enter.
 The HTML request is sent to Virtel.
 The HTML request, based upon the submitted URL, is for transaction CUSTDATA which is a VTAM application towards CICS6 and has an associated scenario GETDATA.

 This configuration information is maintained in the VIRTEL ARBO file.
 Virtel establishes a VTAM session with CICS6 and then runs the scenario GETDATA.
 The scenario contains the business logic which will perfom the key stokes to obtain all the relevant data.
 The scenario will then build a modernised web page which will contain a GUI "drop down list" encapsulating all data obtained from the three CICS displays.
 The HTML response is sent back to the user.
 The user has entered one transaction and received one response.
 The data within the HTML response will represent all the data presented in a "modernised" GUI fashion.